vEnhance/1802/bonus1.typ

 #remark[
-  In fact, if you also know that the trace doesn't change when you rewrite $M$ in a different a basis, this approach shows the trace $M$ is always exactly $1+1+0 = 2$ as well, no matter which plane $cal(P)$ is picked.
+  In fact, if you also know that the trace doesn't change when you rewrite $M$ in a different basis, this approach shows the trace $M$ is always exactly $1+1+0 = 2$ as well, no matter which plane $cal(P)$ is picked.
 ]